neburnodrog/Pyverse/README.md

 # Pyverso
 #### A automatic syllabification algorithm for Spanish verses written in Python

+Pyverso comes from Python & Verso.
-From Python and Verso, Pyverso.
-Verso stands for verse in Spanish.
+Verso beeing verse in Spanish.

 - It separates every syllable of words and verses.
 It counts the syllables of veres as it's done in the spanish language poetry tradition.